-The DEP Business Portal online services allows Florida residents and businesses to obtain a variety of information as well as self-service authorizations online.
-You can apply for commonly issued authorizations, permits, or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.
+The DEP Business Portal allows Florida residents and businesses to obtain a variety of information as well as self-service authorizations online.
+You can apply for commonly issued authorizations, permits or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.

 You can also search facility or site names, or street addresses and may find the records posted online, by using our Information Portal.

 Media Relations - DEP's press office accurately and effectively communicates the department's role in protecting, preserving and enhancing the state's environment and natural resources.
 The press office and designated outreach coordinators in each of the district offices are the primary points of contact for dealing with the news media.